microsoft/BotFramework-WebChat/samples/README.md

 ## Backchannel

 On your web site, instead of connecting to your backend thru REST/Web Socket API, you can also connect thru Direct Line activities.
-This gives you flexibility of delivering content to your users.
+This gives you the flexibility of delivering content to your users.

 - [Pipe activities to Redux as actions](https://microsoft.github.io/BotFramework-WebChat/14.customization-piping-to-redux) [(source)](https://github.com/Microsoft/BotFramework-WebChat/tree/master/samples/14.customization-piping-to-redux)